 Here is a simple illustration:

 Let’s say you have 2,000 subscribers on your list.
-If you were to mail out an initial series of emails that promote a product where only 20% of the people open it and click on the link, you could then follow up with an email that converts at a rate of 50%.
+If you were to mail out an initial series of emails to promote a product where only 20% of the people open it and click on the link, you could then follow up with an email that converts at a rate of 50%.

 It’s extremely easy to use

-Depending on your experience in using marketing tools like Adwords or Facebook ads, you’ll find that they aren’t very user-friendly when making changes or testing out new campaigns.
+Depending on your experience in using marketing tools like Adwords or Facebook ads, you’ll find that they aren’t very user-friendly when making changes or testing new campaigns.

 With ActiveCampaign, you’ll be able to set up new campaigns within a matter of minutes and then build out the templates to your heart’s content.

-Once my campaigns are in place, I don’t have to worry about them again because they will simply run themselves.
+Once my campaigns are in place, I don’t have to worry about them again because they will run themselves.

 You’ll never have to worry about your email account going down